jlcoto/react_project_my_reads/reactnd-project-myreads-starter/README.md

 This projects contains an App created with [React](https://facebook.github.io/react/), a JavaScript libary for creating user interfaces.
 This app is built as part of the Udacity Nanodegree on React fundamentals.

-The app shows a online bookshelf in which users can change books from different shelfs (i.e. reading, want to read, read).
-It also adds the possibility of searching and adding new books to one of the shelfs.
+The app shows a online bookshelf in which users can change books from different shelfs.
+There are three different shelves:  It also adds the possibility of searching and adding new books to one of the shelfs.
 This is done in an intuitive and non-obtrusive way to provide a good UI experience.

 ## Installation